Kanatbek-AKA/Meta-Final-project/README.md

 # Meta-Final-project
-It contains some temporal files to peer-review.
+It contains some temporal files for peer-review.
 At the end it is going to include only a final-project.